Lava from Spanish volcano heads toward sea; no injuries

-LOS LLANOS DE ARIDANE, Spain (AP) — Lava continued to flow slowly from a volcano that erupted in Spain’s Canary Islands off northwest Africa, but the head of the regional government said Monday he expects no injuries to people in the area after about 5,000 were evacuated.
+The eruption occurred Sunday on the island of Palma, in the volcanic Canary Islands, along a ridge called Cumbre Vieja, where two fissures belched bright red magma into the air and set the glowing lava rivers in motion.

+Scientists had been monitoring the area in recent days amid a surge in mostly small earthquakes, and authorities evacuated around 5,000 people.

-Lava was flowing on the island of La Palma toward the sea, moving at 700 meters (2,300 feet) per hour, according to the Canary Islands Volcanology Institute.
+The lava was moving at 700 meters (2,300 feet) per hour, according to the Canary Islands Volcanology Institute.
+Officials said they expected it to reach the Atlantic Ocean around sunset.

-The lava was moving in two streams through a mostly unpopulated area, Canary Islands government chief Ángel Víctor Torres told SER radio.
-Around 100 houses were destroyed, private Spanish news agency Europa Press reported.

-“We’re not expecting any other eruption,” Torres said, adding that air traffic in the area was not affected.
+The lava left black swathes of destruction through the sparsely populated, green countryside and destroyed around 100 houses, officials said.

+Authorities told people in areas where volcanic ash was falling to stay indoors with their doors and windows closed.

 The lava crept into the town of Los Llanos de Aridane, which lies close to the volcano.
 Town Mayor Noelia García said people had been evacuated from houses all the way down to the shoreline.

-Note: A previous version of this story was corrected to show that Mariano Hernández is the head of the island’s government, not the mayor.